andrew/ultimate-awesome/README.md

 - [awesome-useful-websites](https://github.com/atakanaltok/awesome-useful-websites) - Hand-curated list of awesome and useful websites.
 - [awesome-subreddits](https://github.com/iCHAIT/awesome-subreddits) - :memo: A curated list of awesome programming subreddits.
 - [awesome-anti-forensic](https://github.com/shadawck/awesome-anti-forensic) - Tools and packages that are used for countering forensic activities, including encryption, steganography, and anything that modify attributes.
 This all includes tools to work with anything in general that makes changes to a system for the purposes of hiding information.
+- [awesome-critical-tech-reading-list](https://github.com/chobeat/awesome-critical-tech-reading-list) - A reading list for the modern critical programmer .
 - [awesome-python-security](https://github.com/guardrailsio/awesome-python-security) - Awesome Python Security resources 🕶🐍🔐.
 - [awesome-kubernetes-security](https://github.com/ksoclabs/awesome-kubernetes-security) - A curated list of awesome Kubernetes security resources.
 - [awesome-fuzzing](https://github.com/cpuu/awesome-fuzzing) - A curated list of awesome Fuzzing(or Fuzz Testing) for software security.
-- [awesome-uxn](https://github.com/hundredrabbits/awesome-uxn) - Awesome things from the community.
-- [awesome-critical-tech-reading-list](https://github.com/chobeat/awesome-critical-tech-reading-list) - A reading list for the modern critical programmer .
 - [awesome-url-shortener](https://github.com/738/awesome-url-shortener) - 🔗 A curated list of awesome url shortener.
 - [awesome-ai-awesomeness](https://github.com/amusi/awesome-ai-awesomeness) - A curated list of awesome awesomeness about artificial intelligence.
 - [awesome-beacon](https://github.com/rabschi/awesome-beacon) - A curated list of awesome Bluetooth beacon software and tools.